Jamesreinhardt222/comm-documentation-assignment/docs/App_integration.md

 2.Select the app you would like by clicking its "add" button.
 ![apps_options](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/apps_options.png?raw=true)

-You will be dirscted to a new page with information about the app.
+You will be directed to a new page with information about the app.

 <br />